isomerpages/cris-precise/news-and-events/editorial-features/_posts/2024-03-18-post-From Start Up to Scale Up: Tracing NovogeneAIT Genomics’ NPM Journey.md

 <h4><strong>What is the involvement of NovogeneAIT Genomics in Singapore’s NPM journey?</strong>&nbsp;</h4>
 <p>Before the establishment of NovogeneAIT Genomics, AITbiotech had collaborated
 with GIS to offer Next-Generation Sequencing services.
-This laid the foundation for the subsequent public-private partnership between NovogeneAIT Genomics and GIS, the establishment of a joint sequencing lab utilising the Illumina HiSeq X sequencing system in 2017, and NovogeneAIT Genomics’ subsequent involvement in NPM Phase I.</p>
+This laid the foundation for the public-private partnership between NovogeneAIT Genomics and GIS to establish a joint sequencing lab in 2017, and subsequently, NovogeneAIT Genomics involvement in NPM Phase I.</p>
-<p>At that time, we were a young startup with a modest local setup.
-Over
+<p>At that time, we were a young startup with a modest setup.
+Over time,
-time, we invested in hardware and software, including a Laboratory Information Management System (LIMS), and steadily grew our operations.
-We also enhanced our team's capabilities by recruiting the right talents and facilitating knowledge transfer from Novogene Global.
-Furthermore, we had to optimise laboratory workflows and implement automation to increase productivity, all while ensuring alignment with our partners.
+we invested in hardware and software, including the upgrade of our Laboratory Information Management System (LIMS).
+We also enhanced our team's capabilities by recruiting the right talent and facilitating knowledge transfer from our partners.
+Furthermore, we optimised our laboratory workflows and implemented automation to increase productivity, while ensuring alignment with our partners.
 The journey was challenging, but gradually, we gained momentum and translated our learnings into best practices.</p>
-<p>In 2021, NPM Phase II was rolled out.
-In 2022, we were appointed by Illumina
+<p>In 2021, NPM Phase II was launched and we were appointed by Illumina as
-as the sole sequencing provider to carry out Whole Genome Sequencing for 100,000 consented individuals as part of the PRECISE-SG100K project.
-Leveraging our learnings from NPM Phase I and building on strong partnerships with various research institutions, scientists and stakeholders, we hit the ground running within three months.</p>
+the sole sequencing provider to carry out Whole Genome Sequencing for 100,000 consented individuals as part of the PRECISE-SG100K project.
+Leveraging our learnings from NPM Phase I and building on strong partnerships with various research institutions, scientists, and stakeholders, we hit the ground running within three months.</p>
 <p>The scale of Phase II was significantly larger than that of Phase I. To
 manage this development, we expanded our team, implemented state-of-the-art